vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 ### Stablecoin Peg Mechanisms

 eUSD is designed to trade at $1.00 reflecting the market value of the entire collateral basket while 100% of revenue from earned interest is directed by governance to go towards eusdRSR stakers.
-Any deviation from $1.00 is designed to get arbitraged away.
+Any deviation from $1.00 is designed to get arbitraged toward the reference price.

 This will happen through issuance and redemption mechanisms.
 The eUSD RToken contract has specific functions to regulate the process of issuance and redemption.
 Issuance throttle limits how much eUSD can be issued, to limit value extraction in case of an exploit.
 After a large issuance, the issuance limit ‘recharges’ to the defined maximum.
 The redemption throttle works similarly where the protocol tries to ensure the net redemption for eUSD never exceeds an hourly limit.
 The specific parameters for eUSD are as follows:

-- Issuance throttle ([1,000,000 eUSD](https://etherscan.io/token/0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F#readProxyContract) maximum amount per the current block)
+- Issuance throttle ([1,000,000 eUSD](https://etherscan.io/token/0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F#readProxyContract) maximum amount per hour)
 - Issuance [throttle rate](https://etherscan.io/token/0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F#readProxyContract) at 2.5% of eUSD supply
-- Redemption throttle ([1,500,000 eUSD](https://etherscan.io/token/0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F#readProxyContract) maximum amount per the current block)
+- Redemption throttle ([1,500,000 eUSD](https://etherscan.io/token/0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F#readProxyContract) maximum amount per hour)
 - Redemption [throttle rate](https://etherscan.io/token/0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F#readProxyContract) at 5.0% of eUSD supply
 - [Source](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F)